johnshew/NodeM365Graph/README.md

 Typescript is used in the *src* directory.
 The *lib* directory contains a pure ES2018 javascript implementation.

-To keep the app simple, the app uses just two small, unopionated, limited-purpose npm runtime libraries:
+To keep the app simple, the app uses just three small, unopionated, limited-purpose npm runtime libraries:
 * *restify* for the web server
 * *node-fetch* for HTTP requests using async/await.
+* *dotenv* to pick up environment variables.

 So the demonstrated approach should be easy to implement on small devices or with other frameworks or languages.